Organizational change / change management

 Resistance and change management

-The best ways to avoid resistance to change are, oddly enough, also the best ways to assure that people are motivated to support the change effort.
-Involving people from the beginning, clearly explaining the reasons for the change, having a clear strategy, direction, and vision, and respecting the viewpoints of other people are all parts of the process.
-Using strategic measurement can also be a way of building support.
+Many managers complain about people resisting change; but the best ways to avoid resistance are also the best ways to motivate people to actively support the change effort.
+Involving people from the beginning, getting information and views on the issues, clearly telling why the change is needed, and having a clear strategy, direction, and vision are all parts of the process.

-Process consulting can be very helpful in ensuring that the contributors to the change effort are fully involved and committed, and also in avoiding groupthink issues that can "turn off" other parts of the organization.
+Process consulting can help to involve people more in the change effort, increasing commitment while avoiding groupthink issues that can turn off other parts of the organization.

-Timing is often a reason for resistance to change.
-Organizations tend to have many initiatives going on at the same time, which diffuses the importance of any particular program while stretching resources too thin.
+Timing can be a reason for resistance; having many initiatives at once diffuses the importance of each of the programs while stretching resources.
 Most organizations can only deal with one or two major initiatives at a time.

-A follow-through survey can be very helpful in finding pockets where changes have not been implemented, or not implemented well.
-Follow-through surveys should be used to help managers, not to club them!
-We have found the follow-through survey to be a fast, inexpensive way to ensure the success of changes.
+A follow-through survey can find pockets where changes have not been implemented, or have not been implemented well.
+They are a fast, inexpensive way to ensure success.